RACSignal Class Reference

 A given key on an object should only have one active signal bound to it at any given time.
 Binding more than one signal to the same property is considered undefined behavior.

-keyPath - The key path to update with next
+keyPath - The key path to update with nexts from the receiver.

 receiver.
 This may be nil when binding to object properties, but